zainq11/pet-nulls-stack/README.md

 This is a stack using two components, two environments, and the `random_pet` and `null_resource` resources.
 The purpose is a no-authentication, state-only test of the stacks concepts.
-No identity tokens are defined for OIDC authentication, no real infrastructure is provisioned.
+No identity tokens are defined for OIDC authentication, no real infrastructure is provisioned, no cost will be incurred.

-_We do not recommend using this example within production accounts.
-This example will incur [small] costs if provisioned.
-Please remember to destroy the infrastructure after using this example._
+_We do not recommend using this example within production accounts._

 ## Usage